LeonardoEspeciale/rvban/README.md

+# RVBAN

-# VBAN implementation in Rust
+VBAN implementation in Rust

-written by a Rust newbie - feedback appreciated!
+_written by a Rust newbie - feedback appreciated!_

 __Work in progress.. but mostly works!__

-A sink for VBAN streams for Linux systems using ALSA (works with pipewire too).
+A source and sink for VBAN streams for Linux systems using ALSA (works with pipewire too).

 I developed this application for my Raspberry Pi to running Moode Audio to support VBAN.
 So I can confirm this runs on a RPi 4 with 4 GB RAM.

+# vban_sink

-# Usage
+## Usage

 Start a VBAN stream, for example by using the Voicemeeter application from the creator of VBAN (vb-audio.com).
 Direct the outgoing stream to the machine that should run vban_sink.
 Run `vban_sink` (simple as that).
 Make sure port 6980 is open for incoming udp packets. vban_sink adapts to the incoming sample rate. __Only 16 bit format supported, though!.__